lepture/authlib/docs/flask/2/index.rst

 ======================

 .. meta::
-    :description: How to create an OAuth 2.0 server in Flask with Authlib.
+    :description: How to create an OAuth 2.0 provider in Flask with Authlib.
         And understand how OAuth 2.0 works.
 Authlib has all built-in grant types for you.

-This section is not a step by step guide on how to create an OAuth 2.0 server in Flask.
+This section is not a step by step guide on how to create an OAuth 2.0 provider in Flask.
 Instead, we will learn how the Flask implementation works, and some technical details in an OAuth 2.0 provider.